- Undergraduate Students

 Accommodation for International Students

-- All new, full-time students arriving in semester 1 (September) and studying for at least two semesters, are covered by the accommodation guarantee, provided their application for accommodation is received by the publicised deadline date.
+- All new, full-time students arriving in semester 1 (September) and studying for at least two semesters, are covered by the accommodation guarantee, provided their application for accommodation is received by the advertised deadline date.
 The university guarantees to make an offer of accommodation, either on- or off-campus, to all students in their first year of study in Edinburgh and Galashiels.
 The guarantee does not explicitly apply to students who arrive in semester 2 (January), however every effort will be made to assist.

-- The majority of university accommodation is on the campus in either self-catered flats or halls of residence, with high speed broadband and with Wi-Fi across campus,
+- The majority of university accommodation is on the campus in either self-catered flats or halls of residence with high speed broadband, and Wi-Fi across campus.

 - International students are spread across the accommodation so that they are able to meet students from different countries and different courses of study.